rubenjoy/presentations/contents/spring-rest/index.md

 ## RESTful Web Service with Spring Data REST

 - Resource: Domain objects or model
-- Message construction: Spring REST Repository and/or Spring REST Controller
+- Message construction: Spring REST Repository and/or Controller

 ---